Kevin-Robertson/Inveigh/README.md

   -ReplyToDomains Default=All: Comma separated list of domains to respond to when spoofing.

-  -ReplyToHosts   Default=All: Comma separated list of hostnames to respond to when spoofing.

   -ReplyToIPs     Default=All: Comma separated list of source IP addresses to respond to when spoofing.

   -ReplyToMACs    Default=All: Comma separated list of MAC addresses to respond to when DHCPv6 spoofing.

+  -ReplyToQueries Default=All: Comma separated list of name queries to respond to when spoofing.

   -SpooferIP      Default=Autoassign: IP address included in spoofing responses.